trifwnas/Tinnitaid/README.md

 Please refer here for the full license: http://eurematic.com/labs/stoptinnitus/LICENSE.txt
 ************************************************************************
 -->
-# stoptinnitus-PWA-AMP
+# stopTinnitus
 <img src="https://eurematic.com/labs/stoptinnitus/img/stoptinnitus_logo_blue.png" alt="Stop Tinnitus" height="65" width="65">
-Stop Tinnitus app intends to help tinnitus patient get rid of the noise.
+stopTinnitus app intends to help tinnitus patient get rid of the noise.
 Please consult a doctor before using the app.

-Stop Tinnitus web app uses PWA (to look and act as a mobile app) and AMP (to load the pages as fast as possible) technologies.
+stopTinnitus web app uses PWA (to look and act as a mobile app) and AMP (to load the pages as fast as possible) technologies.

 Known bugs so far:
 - Does not play the sound on iOS (it will not work on Safari but it does not work on Chrome either)